The illusion of reality

 Does that mean that, under idealism, there is no distinction between empirical fact and fantasy?
 No, that's not what it means.
 Idealism does acknowledge a distinction between fact and fantasy.
 But a less naive way to differentiate between the two is needed.
 Indeed, what we call empirical facts are actually shared, collective experiences.
 And what we call fantasies are personal, idiosyncratic experiences.
 In the book, I elaborate extensively on how a shared, collective experience that we came to call the 'world outside' can originate in the fabric of mind.

 The above may sound simply like a semantic re-definition of terms, but it has profound implications if one truly internalizes its significance.
-Because all reality is a creation of mind, the distinction between our imagination and empirical fact is merely one of degree, not one of fundamental nature.
-Empirical fact is an experience with a higher degree of sharing but, ultimately, of exactly the same fundamental nature as your nightly dreams or fantasies.
+Because all reality is a creation of mind, the distinction between our dreams and empirical fact is merely one of degree, not one of fundamental nature.
+Empirical fact is an experience with a higher degree of sharing but, ultimately, of exactly the same fundamental nature as your nightly dreams.
 If you close your eyes right now and vividly imagine a scene of your choosing, the fundamental nature of that experience will be exactly the same as the experience you will have when you open your eyes and look around.
 In that sense, nothing is real; reality truly is a kind of illusion.